 Participants will benefit from the support and involvement of tutors who will assist and advise them throughout the whole learning period.

 Ms. Francesca Faienza, civil and commercial mediator, University of Florence.
-Former student LL.M.
-Contracts and Dispute Resolution 2010-2011 and since 2012 tutor Distance Learning phase and Face to Face phase (2013-14 edition).
+Former student of the Master of Laws in International Trade Law edition 2010-2011 and since 2012 tutor Distance Learning phase and Face to Face phase.
 Her research interests are in Online Dispute Resolution (ODR); september 2014: “Danno al consumatore elettronico ed Online Dispute Resolution (ODR)” in I danni risarcibili ai consumatori nella giurisprudenza, edited by P. Cendon and C. Poncibò and published in Trattati by Giuffrè, Milano (ISBN 978-88-14-18703-2).

 Zeleke Temesgen Boru is a Ph.D.
 Candidate at the University of Turin in Italy.
 Currently, he is also serving as a Tutor in the Legal Module of the Master program in Public Procurement Management for Sustainable Development at the International Training Center of the International Labour Organization (ITC-ILO).